Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Experiment setup

 \section{Experiment setup}

 The multirotor drone flight experiment data were obtained from an experimental campaign at one of NTNU's test sites in a field west of Trondheim.
-The drone and ground station are both equipped with a Rasperry Pi 4B, Nordic Semicondcutor nRF52833 BLE devkit, and Sentisystems Sentiboard v1.3.
+The drone and ground station are both equipped with a Rasperry Pi 4B, Nordic Semiconductor nRF52833 BLE devkit, and Sentisystems Sentiboard v1.3.
 The ground station BLE devkit is connected to a 12-element antenna array, whilst the drone is equipped with a STIM300 IMU, a barometric pressure sensor, and a uBlox dual RTK GNSS receiver.
 The drone runs a modified version of the DUNE robotic middleware \cite[]{pinto_lsts_2013} and uses the Pixhawk Cube Orange autopilot with ArduCopter v4.6.0.
 The drone and ground station are shown in \figref{fig:drone-groundstation}.
 After takeoff, the wooden frame was moved as to not obstruct line-of-sight between the drone-mounted transmitter and ground station receiver.
 During the experiment, the drone followed a preconfigured path given by the autopilot software.
 The relative NED position computed from the measurements is shown in \figref{fig:autopilot-path}.

 The empirical update rates of the sensors used are approximately: 2000Hz for the IMU, 1Hz for RTK, 2Hz for barometer, and 16.6Hz for BLE PARS.
 In order to obtain range measurements for PARS, the RTK position measurements are interpolated at the IMU frequency and measurements that match BLE PARS timestamps are used to compute range for that given time.
+The following pre-processing is performed: \begin{itemize} \item IMU specific force and angular velocity measurements are transformed from \sensorframe{} to \bodyframe{}{} using \rotmat{s}{b}, which is roughly known. \item The raw IQ samples from Bluetooth are converted into angular measurements. \item Using time-aligned RTK and BLE observations, estimates of \rotmat{r}{n} and $\bm{l}^n_{PARS}$ are found using the FOAM algorithm (\cite{markley_attitude_1993}). \end{itemize}